This is the team behind Radio Ambulante:

 Multimedia journalist passionate about social inclusion, education and digital storytelling.
 She traded her career as a classical pianist to become a journalist.
 Somewhere in the middle, she found her tribe, Chicas Poderosas, and worked to advance the fields of immersive journalism, innovation and representation of women in media.
 She’s been a fellow of ICFJ, Solutions Journalism Network, URevolution and Community Solutions.

 Her happy place includes a good story and a great cup of coffee.

 Miranda grew up in Guatemala City and studied Journalism and Narrative Studies at the University of Southern California (USC).
 She likes telling stories, no matter the medium: she’s had internships at online media sites, print publications and film production companies.
 Her passion is writing, her dream is a book… someday.
 Art and exercise keep her sane; her favorite sports are karate and yoga… depending on what mood she’s in.

 Spanish Language Education Coordinator

-Barbara has taught languages at the college and high school level in the United States and Colombia for 25 years.
-Throughout her career, she has engaged students with innovative activities, ranging from conducting interviews entirely in Spanish with local professional athletes to producing weekly Spanish-language radio shows.
-In 2013 she began to incorporate RA’s crónicas into her teaching.
+Barbara has taught languages in the United States and Colombia for over 25 years.
+In 2013, she began to incorporate RA’s crónicas into her teaching.
 Barbara knows first-hand how these stories can transform teaching and learning, and is excited to help other educators experience the same.
-She blogs about her teaching practice at Language Lab Unleashed.
+She writes about her teaching practice on her blog, Language Lab Unleashed.

 Elsa Liliana Ulloa